Wind-WindKids/winding/samples/sophieandwind/ice.md

 “No. It wouldn't help.”

 The Dragon’s golden head tilted slightly, almost like a bow.

+@background:
+icy texture, light blue and white, subtle frost patterns, tinges of gold.

 --
-pixar: page, text
+pixar: page, image, portrait-oriented
 --
+@text:
 The help didn’t come from the Dragon.
 Or from his dad, or his school books, or even flying.

-It came from an old Pixar cartoon.
+It came from
+an old Pixar
+cartoon.

+@image:
+Wind on his bed, in his room, a soft glow lighting his face.
+There's a keyboard on the bed, but there's no laptop or computer visible.
+The wall in front of him is a wide angle projected screen shows kids playing ice hockey.
+He is sitting cross-legged, relaxed.
+Muted tones, watercolor softness, light frost edging the background.

+--
+equitable: page, text, portrait-oriented
+--
 He hadn’t planned to watch it — clicked at random.

 But halfway through, as the cartoon lit up with ice hockey and emotions, it clicked.

---
-equitable: page, text
---
 Was Sophie scared that time she snapped at him?
 Hungry, when she stomped on his foot?
 Busy, when she said, “Don’t touch me”?
 And he remembered her with that energy drink — he guessed it hadn’t helped.

-He thought she was just scared from the crash.
+He thought she was just scared from the bike crash.

 But it was more complicated than that.
-She was changing — like the girl in the movie.
+She was changing —
+like the girl in the movie.
 And in a very different way from him.

+@background:
+Muted dark blue tones, watercolor softness, frost edging the background.

 --
-darkness_and_learning: page, text
+darkness_and_learning: page, text, portrait-oriented --
---
+@text: small
 Wind was disappointed.

 The Dragon had taught him to fly—